How To Repair Your Credit Score When Buying A House

 Sit down with your credit statements and make a list of everything that you owe and remember to include each one of your cards on the list.
 Then, take a look at your budget and look for places where you can afford to cut back.
 Even if you only find another $20 a month, every dollar you put toward your debt will raise your score over time.

-Finally, avoid putting any extra money on your credit cards if at all possible while you reduce your debts.
+Finally, avoid spending extra money on your credit cards if at all possible while you reduce your debts.

 A debt consolidation loan or balance transfer takes all of your outstanding debts on different accounts and combines them into a single monthly payment.
-Debt consolidation loans help improve your credit utilization rates, your credit mix and can help you avoid missed payments.
+They may help improve your credit utilization rates and can help you avoid missed payments.
 A debt consolidation loan or balance transfer can be a great option for you if you have multiple lines of credit that you have trouble keeping up with.

 You make a hard inquiry on your credit report when you apply for a debt consolidation loan.
 This means that your credit score will usually drop by a few points immediately after your inquiry.
 Focus on making on-time payments above the minimum required amount after you get your debt consolidation loan.